Anthonyrajlucas/django-anto-restaurant-booking-system/README.md

 ## Disclaimer

-- McCarthy's Bistro Website was created for educational purpose only.
+- Anto-Restaurant-Booking-System Website was created for educational purposes only.